firesidefiction/firesidefiction.github.io/_posts/issues/16-Apr-Jun-2022/issue-102/2022-04-19-consigned-to-moonlight.md

 **[Statement of Rilda Croze, née Foxcroft, on the death of Sybald Marchpane.
 Dated February 12.
 Recorded automatically via transcription rune.
 Extracted from runes and entered into evidence on February 23.]**

-Listen, how was I supposed to know what the rune was going to do?
+<br  />Listen, how was I supposed to know what the rune was going to do?
 I'm not a Runewriter.
 It's all just glowy squiggles to me.
 I was just doing what he told me to do.
 He said, "Open the box."
 I did.
 He said, "Back away."
 I did.
 He got closer, the rune got brighter, and next thing I knew, he was dissolving into light.

 And that's it.
 He's gone and so is all that runic infrastructure he was talking about.
 Consigned to moonlight, just like they do to the bodies of all the dead Runewriters.
 Bet the Order'll have fun trying to fix _that_.